 Finally, we have consumer trends.
-With consumer trends, consumers may be more apt to working from home rather than working in an office now.
-Therefore, commercial real estate business might slow.
+With consumer trends, consumers may be more apt to work from home rather than work in an office now.
+Therefore, the commercial real estate business might slow.
 Commercial printer sales might decline as well.

-Our next external reasoning for slowing business could be from competition changes.
-Your competition might adjust pricing, service offers, have a better value proposition, or simply cleaner facilities.
+Our next external reason for slowing business could be competition changes.
+Your competition might adjust pricing, and service offers, have a better value proposition, or simply have cleaner facilities.

 While internal reasons why business is slowing might be considered a bad thing, it really isn’t!
 With external factors, the business has to adapt to those changes.
 With internal factors, you are in direct control.